 Teams finishing in the bottom 2 of each 8-team division will swap with the top 2 teams from the division below them for the next Power League Tournament (i.e. bottom 2 in Gold swap with top 2 in Silver).

 The first tournament in January will be a seeding tournament.
-The initial tournament seeding will be based on the previous season’s Regional Championship results, 2016 Power League Rankings, and ERVA Rankings.
+The initial tournament seeding will be determined by the ERVA Seeding Committee.
+The Committee will use the previous season’s Regional Championship results, 2017 Power League Rankings, ERVA Rankings, and contact clubs directly regarding their teams.
 After the first tournament, the seeding for each Power League tournament will be based on the previous tournament’s results.